Torsion in Kauffman bracket skein module of a $4$-strand Montesinos knot exterior: Skein calculations

 Remember that $x_1\tilde{t}_i=\tilde{t}_ix_1$ for all $i$ and $x_1t_i=t_ix_1$ for $i\ne 1$.
 Multiplying (\ref{eq:wonderful}) by $x_1$ on the right yields

 we have used the following identity in $\mathcal{S}(V)$:

 which can be obtained by comparing the two formulas in Figure \ref{fig:t-times-x}.

 Now turn to $E_K$.
+Note that $E_K$ can be obtained by attaching four $2$-handles onto $X$, one for each rational tangle (see Figure \ref{fig:explain} for illustration).
+By \cite[Proposition 2.2]{Pr99}, $\mathcal{S}(E_K)$ is a quotient of $\mathcal{S}(X)$, so elements of $\mathcal{S}(X)$ can be used to represent elements of $\mathcal{S}(E_K)$.

 A crucial ingredient is that when put at the innermost places (i.e. near $\partial E_K$), $\tilde{t}_i=t_i=t$ for all $i$, where $t$ is represented by a meridian of $K$.
 This is caused by attaching $2$-handles, and this is why for each term in (\ref{eq:near-torsion}), we move at least one $t_i-\tilde{t}_i$ to the right end.

 In $\mathcal{S}(E_K)$, (\ref{eq:near-torsion}) becomes